Kratos-The-Rover/DecodET/README.md

 ### Instructions:

 1. Clone the repo
-2. Use `predict.py` to test the model
+2. Use `predict.py` to test the pre-trained model.
+The weights of the model is provided in the `/weights` folder.
 3. Use `train.py` to train the model.
 The dataset (train, test, val) needs to be placed in the `/dataset` folder in `.csv` format.

-The weights of the model is provided in the `/weights` folder.

 ## Problem statement
 Protein sequencing is relatively much easier and cheaper to perform due to new technologies.
 But, with just a sequence we won't be able to determine the function of a protein.
 Protein structure determination is almost a necessary step in finding its function and even to engineer new proteins for varous applications.
 Several methods are currently used to determine the 3D structure of a protein, including X-ray crystallography, NMR spectroscopy, and Electron microscopy.
 They are extremely time consuming and expensive.
 Enter, Computational Biology and Machine learning.
 We need to build a Deep Learning model which takes a protein sequence (fasta format, see below) and gives a 3D structure (with coordinates of each amino acid in the protein, angles between the bonds, etc.